kgrgreer/foam3/README.md

 2. Git (`brew install git`)

 ### Setup
-1. Checkout `foam2` and `NANOPAY` repositories into the same directory
+Checkout `foam2` and `NANOPAY` repositories into the same directory

 ```
 git clone https://github.com/foam-framework/foam2.git
 git clone https://github.com/nanopayinc/NANOPAY.git
 ```

+### Build all projects and run Nanos at once
+You can run the script generateAll.sh to build all projects and run the nanos, go to the NANOPAY project root folder and execute:

+`sh generateAll.sh`
+OR
+`./generateAll.sh`

+### Build manual procedures

-2. Copy the services file from foam2 to the current directory
+1. Copy the services file from foam2 to the current directory

 `cp foam2/src/services .`

-3. Build foam2
+2. Build foam2

 ```
 cd foam2/src